cmxl/FFmpeg.NET/README.md

 Some major parts are taken from https://github.com/AydinAdn/MediaToolkit.
 Many features have been refactored.
 The library has been ported to Netstandard and made threadsafe.

-You need to provide the ffmpeg executable path to the `Engine.FFmpeg` instance.
+You need to provide the ffmpeg executable path to the `Engine` constructor.

 ## Project Health